nucleardreamer/cookbook/src/deserts.md

 2. Use custard filling between layers and finish with cooked white frosting.
 3. This is an old German recipe from Delma Aust.
 Hint: let the batter stand in the pan for 20 minutes before baking to avoid cracking.
 4. Bake at 350 degrees for 30 to 35 minutes.

+## Bananas Foster

+- 2 teaspoons butter
+- 4 teaspoons brown sugar
+- 2 bananas
+- 1 ounce rum or brandy
+- 1 teaspoon banana liqueur

+Instructions:
+1. Mix butter and sugar in a pan
+2. Add bananas sliced lengthwise and cook until tender
+3. Add cinnamon and liqueur, stir
+4. Add brandy to top
+5. **DO NOT STIR**
+6. Light flame and spoon over vanilla ice cream

+## Coffee Dessert

+- 2 cups leftover strong coffee
+- 2 tablespoons unflavored gelatin
+- A dash of coffee liqueur

+Instructions:
+1. Form and cut into cubes.
+2. Serve in glasses with melted ice cream on top.

+## Berry Cobbler

+- 1 cup flour mixed with 2 teaspoons baking powder
+- A pinch of salt
+- 1/2 cup milk
+- 5 cups fruit
+- 2 tablespoons butter
+- Sugar to sweeten

+Instructions:
+1. Place flour mixture in a baking dish.
+2. Place fruit, butter, and sugar in a saucepan.
+3. Bring to a boil.
+4. Pour over batter in the dish.
+5. Bake at 400°F for 20-30 minutes.

+## Freezer Dessert

+- 1 cup cottage cheese
+- 1 1/2 cups sour cream
+- 1 1/2 cups powdered sugar
+- 1/2 teaspoon vanilla

+Instructions:
+1. Blend until smooth in a blender.
+2. Pour into muffin cups and freeze.
+3. Serve with sweetened raspberries.

+## Yolk Sponge Cake

+- 3 cups all-purpose flour
+- 3 teaspoons baking powder
+- 1 teaspoon salt
+- 2 teaspoons lemon extract
+- 12 egg yolks (one cup)
+- 2 cups sugar
+- 1 cup hot water

+Instructions:
+1. Sift flour and baking powder together 4 times.
+2. Beat egg yolks until lemon colored.
+3. Add sugar and hot water a little at a time alternately, beating thoroughly after each addition.
+4. Add flour mixture about 1/4 at a time, beating thoroughly.
+5. Pour batter into a loose-bottom tube pan with ungreased paper lining the bottom.
+6. Bake for 1 hour at 350°F.

+## Crazy Chocolate Cake (Gammie's)

+- 1 1/2 cups flour
+- 1 cup sugar
+- 1/2 teaspoon salt
+- 3 tablespoons unsweetened cocoa
+- 1 teaspoon soda
+- 1 teaspoon vinegar
+- 6 tablespoons melted shortening
+- 1 teaspoon vanilla

+Instructions:
+1. Sift together flour, sugar, salt, cocoa, and soda into a 10-inch ungreased baking pan.
+2. Make 3 depressions.
+3. In one put vinegar, into another put shortening, and into the third put vanilla.
+4. Pour cold water over all and mix with a fork.
+5. Do not beat.
+6. Bake in a 350°F oven.
+7. Spread with either white or chocolate icing.

+## Candied Figs

+- 5 pounds figs
+- 2 cups sugar
+- 3/4 cup water
+- 2 tablespoons salt

+Instructions:
+1. Prick figs with a fork.
+2. Put into a 2-quart pan.
+3. Pour boiling water with salt over.
+4. Let stand 10 minutes, then drain.
+5. Combine sugar and water.
+6. Cook slowly for 1 1/2 hours with the lid on.
+7. Let boil before timing that 1 1/2 hours.
+8. Pour over figs and refrigerate overnight with the lid on.
+9. Simmer figs 1 hour uncovered.
+10. Repeat simmering process on the second and third days.
+11. Spread out on racks and cover with cheesecloth outside in the sun for 3 days (bring in at night).
+12. Roll in granulated sugar and store in a tin with waxed paper or freeze.

+## Thayer's Famous Pecan Pie

+- 3 eggs
+- 1 cup dark karo syrup
+- 1/2 cup sugar
+- 1/2 cup soft butter
+- 1 teaspoon vanilla
+- 1 cup pecans

+Instructions:
+1. Bake in uncooked pie crust at 450°F for 15 minutes.
+2. Reduce heat to 300-350°F until set, about 30 minutes more.
+3. This is also very good with English walnuts.

+**Secret Recipe: Do not give away outside family.**
+_(Flynn: Sorry grandma - it's on the internet now)_

+## Bread Pudding - Bon Ton

+- 1 loaf dry hard French bread
+- 1 quart milk
+- 2 cups sugar
+- 2 tablespoons vanilla
+- 3 eggs
+- 1/3 cup margarine
+- 1 cup raisins

+Instructions:
+1. Soak bread in milk.
+2. Crush and mix.
+3. Add beaten eggs, sugar, vanilla, and raisins.
+4. Stir.
+5. Melt margarine in a pan.
+6. Pour in the mixture and bake until firm.
+7. Cool and cut into cube servings.
+8. Add sauce before serving and heat under broiler in individual dishes.

+### Sauce:
+- 1 stick butter
+- 1 cup sugar
+- 1 egg
+- 1/2 cup whiskey

+Instructions:
+1. Cream butter and sugar and butter in a double boiler until dissolved and very hot.
+2. Add beaten egg and whip very fast so the egg doesn't curdle.
+3. Cool and add whiskey to taste (1/4 - 1/2 cup).

+## Bread Pudding - Aunt Eleanor

+- 3 slices white bread, buttered and cubed
+- 3/4 cup brown sugar
+- 2/3 cup raisins or currants
+- 3 eggs
+- 2 1/2 cups milk
+- 2 teaspoons vanilla

+Instructions:
+1. Put sugar in the top portion of a double boiler.
+2. Sprinkle raisins on top of the sugar.
+3. Then bread cubes.
+4. Beat eggs in a bowl and add milk and vanilla.
+5. Pour over all.
+6. Bring water in the bottom of the double boiler to a simmer.
+7. Cover with lid and cook for 1 hour. **DO NOT PEEK!**